SDG3 Good Health and Wellbeing

 Outreach Programs for Disadvantaged People

-- Physiotherapy and Chiropractic students volunteered their time at 2021 Homeless Connect event to offer advice and free treatment to people experiencing homelessness, or at risk of homelessness.
+- Physiotherapy and Oral Health students volunteered their time at the 2023 Homeless Connect event to offer advice and free treatment to people experiencing homelessness, or at risk of homelessness.
+The Homeless Connect initiative helps those who are doing it tough and in need of essential products and services that would otherwise be difficult to access.

 Outreach Programs for Refugee/Immigrant Communities

-We are committed to promoting better health and wellbeing for staff and students and offers a wide range of employee health benefits to staff.
+We are committed to promoting better health and well-being for staff and students through a range of programs.

 We are committed to developing and implementing a mental health strategy that promotes student and staff mental health and wellbeing and provides a positive educational and workplace experience via a healthy, resilient, inclusive, compassionate and connected University community.